mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 3. Negative priority factors clear the priority accumulator to -1.0.

-4. When a packet is sent, the set of objects are sorted in order of highest priority accumulator to lowest.
+4. When a packet is sent, objects are sorted in order of highest priority accumulator to lowest.
 The first n objects are selected from the set to become the set of objects to potentially include in the packet.
-Objects with negative priority accumulator values are excluded from this set.
+Objects with negative priority accumulator values are excluded.

 5. The packet is written and objects are serialized to the packet in order of importance.
 Not all state updates may fit in the packet, since object updates have a variable encoding depending on their current state (at rest vs. not at rest).
-Therefore the packet serialization returns to the caller a flag per-object indicating whether it was included in the packet.
+Therefore the packet serialization returns to the caller a flag per-object indicating whether it was included.

 6. Priority accumulator values for objects sent in the packet are cleared to 0.0, giving other objects fair a chance to be included in the next packet.

 For this demo I found some value in boosting priority for cubes recently involved in high energy collisions, since high energy collision was the largest source of divergence due to non-deterministic results.
+I also boosting priority for cubes recently thrown by players.

-Somewhat counter-intuitively, I found that reducing priority for at rest objects gave bad results.
-My theory is that since the simulation runs on both sides, at rest objects would get nudged slightly out of sync and not be corrected quickly enough, leading to divergence when other cubes collide with them.
+Somewhat counter-intuitively, reducing priority for at rest objects gave bad results.
+My theory is that since the simulation runs on both sides, at rest objects would get nudged slightly out of sync and not be corrected quickly enough, causing divergence when other cubes collide with them.

 # Delta Compression

 The next bandwidth reduction technique is _delta compression_.

 First person shooters often implement this by compressing the entire state of the world relative to a previous state.
-In this technique, a previous world state or 'snapshot' acts as the _baseline_, and a set of differences, or _delta_, between the _baseline_ and _current_ snapshots are sent down to the client.
+In this technique, a previous world state or 'snapshot' acts as the _baseline_, and a set of differences, or _delta_, between the _baseline_ and _current_ snapshots is generated and sent down to the client.

 This technique is relatively easy to implement because all the server needs to do is track the most recent snapshot received by each client, and generate deltas from that snapshot to the current.
-Similarly, all the client needs to do is keep a buffer of the last n snapshots received, so it can reconstruct snapshots by applying deltas on top of its cached copy of the baseline.
+Similarly, all the client needs to do is keep a buffer of the last n snapshots received, so it can reconstruct snapshots by applying deltas on top of its copy of the baseline snapshot.

 When a priority accumulator is used delta encoding becomes more complicated.

 Now the server (or authority-side) can't simply encode objects relative to a previous snapshot number, because not all objects are included in each packet.
-Instead,  the baseline must be specified _per-object_, so the receiver knows which state the object was encoded relative to.
+Instead,  the baseline must be specified _per-object_, so the receiver knows which state each object is encoded relative to.

 The supporting systems and data structures are also much more complicated: